Skip to content

 Owe a Lot of Back Taxes and Want to Take an International Trip?

-It’s imperative to promptly address and settle your tax obligations if you’re considering traveling outside the United States.
+It’s imperative to promptly address and settle your IRS tax obligations if you’re considering traveling outside the United States.
 The IRS is now communicating with the State Department, prompting them to take action such as denying the issuance of new passports or renewals or even revoking existing passports for taxpayers with outstanding tax liabilities exceeding $64,000 in tax, penalties, and interest (this amount is adjusted annually for inflation).
-Booking a trip abroad only to encounter the unpleasant surprise of being unable to leave the U.S. due to a revoked passport or inability to get a new one is a scenario best avoided at all costs!
+These debts include U.S. individual income taxes, trust fund recovery penalties, business taxes for which taxpayers are personally liable for and other civil penalties.

 IRS Scams